meagerfindings/meagerfindings.com/pages/the-resource-page.md

 ### Mint Mobile

-[Mint Mobil](https://www.mintmobile.com/) starts at $15 month for 2GB of data.
+[Mint Mobile](https://mint-mobile.pxf.io/c/1283568/444520/7915) starts at $15 month for 2GB of data.
 This is another MVMO using only T-Mobile's network.
 If you go over you can add more data or have your connection throttled.

 Since I use less than 1GB of data per month this is an obvious choice for me as it winds up being cheaper than [Google's Project Fi](#google-project-fi) without me having to squeeze megabytes.

 My wife uses more data than me and we have her on a $20 a month plan with 5GB of data.

+{% include mint_mobile.html %}

 ---